Borealis (company): Polyolefins

-The polyolefin products manufactured by Borealis form the basis of many plastics applications that are an intrinsic part of our daily lives.
-Borealis polyolefins have a role to play in saving energy along the value chain and promoting more efficient use of natural resources.
+The polyolefin products manufactured by Borealis form the basis of many plastics applications.

 Consumer products

 Borealis supplies superior polyolefin plastic materials used in consumer products, advanced packaging and fibre.
 More specifically, Borealis polyolefins are used to make applications possible in flexible packaging (including blown film, heat seal and extrusion coating), rigid packaging (caps and closures, bottles, thin wall packaging, thermoforming), non-woven and technical fibres, and appliances.

 Automotive

 Borealis supplies polyolefin plastic materials for engineering applications in the automotive industry.
 Plastic materials replace conventional materials such as metal, rubber and engineering polymers.
 In automotive vehicles, Borealis’ polyolefin plastic materials are used in a wide range of exterior, interior, and under-the-bonnet applications, including bumpers, body panels, trims, dashboards, door claddings, climate control and cooling systems, air intake manifolds and battery cases.

 Energy

 The company provides extra-high, high and medium voltage cable applications as well as semi-conductive products that are used for energy transmission and distribution, data and communication cables, and for building and automotive wires and cables.